serghiou/best-of-data-science/best-of-r.md

 **[bookdown.](https://bookdown.org/)** Package.
 Vignette.
 A package to write awesome-looking books using R Markdown.
 The definitive guide referenced here, as well as the celebrated Advanced R book by Hadley were written in bookdown and they all look super impressive!
 This package also makes it easy to have openly available books online.

 **[rticles.](https://github.com/rstudio/rticles)** Package.
 Vignette.
-Use templates to create articles written in a format appropriate for multiple journals of interest.
+Use templates to create articles written in a format appropriate for multiple journals of interest (including journals by Springer, Sage and Taylor & Francis).
 I have not used this package yet, but it is recommended by RStudio.

 **[vitae.](https://www.r-bloggers.com/vitae-dynamic-cvs-with-r-markdown/)** Tutorial.
 Package.
 A package designed to help construct and update CVs quickly, without the fuss usually required to update one.
 I have not tried this one out, but it looks promising!